Get in Touch

 • Calculating distance

-• Choosing an appropriate k
+• Selecting an appropriate k value

-• Preparing data for use with kNN
+• Preparing data for kNN application

-• Why is the kNN algorithm lazy?
+• Why the kNN algorithm is considered lazy?

-• Separate and conquer
+• Separate and conquer approach

 • The One Rule algorithm